 Through expansionary wartime years when maritime and naval demands spurred the incorporation of new shipyards, William Todd found it difficult to maintain the “family” atmosphere that Todd Shipyards enjoyed for so many years.
 In those years, however, Todd Shipyards still managed to issues several magazines and publications including The Keel, The Todd Daily Maritime and The Bridge.

 In 1932 William H. Todd died.
 Todd Shipyards was a strong company but experiencing financial strain at the onset of the stock market crash and through the Depression.
-Todd Shipyards, however, experienced tremendous business activity with the advent of the World War II.
+Todd Shipyards, however, experienced tremendous business activity with World War II.
 The Todd yards were extremely busy building ships, converting ship and repairing ships for both the military and commercial use.
-In the mid 1940's Todd Shipyards diversified into non-shipbuilding industries including the Todd Insecticidal Fog Applicator (TIFA).
+In the mid-1940’s Todd Shipyards diversified into non-shipbuilding industries including the Todd Insecticidal Fog Applicator (TIFA).